Swimmer Shark activity map

 Information from all reported sightings, and tagged shark detections is automatically posted simultaneously to four platforms, so it is publicly available and sent to land managers and relevant authorities.

 All information is digitally mapped in the SharkSmart WA app and shark activity map to enable people to check any recent activity before using the beach.
-These systems also generate tweets which are sent from the SLSWA twitter feed (@SLSWA), and send a text to lifeguards or beach land managers, so beaches can be closed quickly when needed.
+These systems also generate tweets which are sent to @SLSWA on X (formerly Twitter), and send a text to lifeguards or beach land managers, so beaches can be closed quickly when needed.

 Land managers such as Local Government and the Department of Biodiversity, Conservation and Attractions (DBCA) each determine their own operational response which may include beach closures or the installation of warning signs.
 Appropriate action is determined by the land manager when a notification is received.